Louisville Metro Community Action Agency Partnership assistance programs.

 As part of Strength-Based Case Management Model, social workers from Louisville Metro Community Action Partnership provide various services to enrolled applicants.
 Examples of this include enabling the entire family to participate in FES service planning process, availability of individual case management based on each family’s financial needs, overcoming barriers to long term economic stability and help them access financial services.

 Those who enroll can also get a referral to non-profit community based organization or charity, and those are available for addressing any needs of the family.
+There are even some quicker ways to making some money towards financial stability, even online survey and marketing websites.

 The community action agency processes applications for the Senior Nutrition Program.
 It provides low cost nutritional lunchtime meals to the elderly and/or senior citizens.
 Congregate Meal Sites in Jefferson County are intended for active seniors.
 Another option is the Meals on Wheels Program, which is intended for homebound seniors and the disabled and operates throughout the Louisville Metro area.